MES vs. IIoT Platform—What’s the Difference?

 “By 2024, 50% of MES solutions will include IIoT platforms synchronized with microservices-based manufacturing operations management (MOM) apps, providing near-real-time transaction management, control, data collection, and analytics.”

 This post will examine what IIoT platforms mean for MES in practice.
 We’ll look at how IIoT platforms are extending–and even replacing–MES.
 By the end, you’ll have a sense of the relationship between IIoT platforms and MES, and an understanding of what it means for you.

 Like the phrase “Manufacturing Execution System,” “IIoT Platform” really describes a class of solution rather than any one specific tool or technology.

 In simple terms, IIoT platforms are tools for connecting shop floor processes to back-end systems–a middle layer.
 They usually have a hardware component (sensors, gateways, edge devices, interfaces) and a software component (application builders, analytics, integrations).

 Crucially, IIoT platforms are agile.

-Platforms allow manufacturers to build new applications for their unique processes, and then iterate upon those applications without upsetting the broader system.
+Platforms allow organizations to build new applications for their unique processes and then iterate upon those applications without upsetting the broader system.